jaykeny/tidy-tube/README.md

 ## Installation
-You can run this script using extensions like Tampermonkey.
+You can run this script using extensions like Tampermonkey and installing via [Greasy Fork](https://greasyfork.org/en/scripts/551895-tidy-tube).

 ## Script
 ```